 Willkommen: Hier finden Sie die deutsche Fassung des Briefes aus Berlin

-Welcome to our first Letter from Berlin of 2022
+Welcome to this month's Letter from Berlin!

 We hope you enjoy our Letter from Berlin!

 Angela Bulloch, Perpendicular Paradigm – Musée d'Arts de Nantes

 Exhibition view: Angela Bulloch, Perpendicular Paradigm, Musée d'Arts de Nantes, 2022.
 Photo: Cécile Clos

 Under the title Perpendicular Paradigm, Angela Bulloch's major solo exhibition of new and recent work just opened at the Musée d’arts de Nantes.
 Reconstructing the constellations in the starry sky above the museum at the 2021 summer solstice, the artist has installed Firmamental Square, a monumental Night Sky work, in the museum's atrium.
 Geometric sculptures made of wood, metal or synthetic marble populate the exhibition spaces along with their shadow wall paintings.
 In addition, a new two–channel video animation presents a 3D version of the very exhibition on view, showing a slice of a meta-reality, an exhibition within the exhibition with two invented characters roaming the exhibition; one is apparently human and the other is a planetary system made up of elements of the artist's work.

 Perpendicular Paradigm was curated by Katell Jaffrès and will be on view through August 30, 2022.